distributed-text-services/specifications/Navigation-Endpoint.md

   - A list of passages can be made of ranges : `[{"start": "a", "end": "b"}]`
   - (Optional) `dts:citeType` contains information about passage type for each member. *e.g.* `{"ref": "1.2", "dts:citeType": "Poem"}`
   - (Optional) `dts:dublincore` contains Dublin Core Terms metadata for each passage : `{"ref": "1.2", "dts:dublincore": {"dc:author": "Balzac"}}`
-  - (Optional) `dts:metadata` contains metadata from other namespaces
+  - (Optional) `dts:extensions` contains metadata from other namespaces

 ## URI